yuan-kuan/zasa/README.md

    LOCAL_DB_PASSWORD=password
    ```

-4. Change the value to the appropiated one
+4. Change the value to the appropriate one
 5. Restart your development build

-### Remote Backup

 ## Question?